Minimum requirements of smoke alarms based on date of construction and location of installation

 I understand that any change of ownership or occupancy (including the storage of personal property) may not occur, prior to a successful inspection AND possession of a Certificate of Smoke Alarm Certification (passed inspection).
 Furthermore, I understand that if there is any change of ownership or occupancy (including the storage of personal property), without this required inspection, the owner will (will, shall, or may) be subject to a penalty of $500 per occurrence (N.J.A.C.
 4:70-2.3).

-I understand that a Fire Inspector from the Mt.
-Laurel Fire Department Bureau of Fire Prevention will inspect the dwelling unit during the given block of time referenced below.
+I understand that a Fire Inspector from the Mount Laurel Fire Prevention Bureau will inspect the dwelling unit during the given block of time referenced below.
+The person meeting the inspector must be present at the beginning of the block of time and over the age of 18.
 If the assigned block of time is missed by the applicant or the applicants’ agent, another non-refundable application fee must be paid.
 I also understand if I do not pass the inspection I must return to Fire Headquarters and pay another non-refundable application fee.

 I understand that a fully charged & working 2A:10BC fire extinguisher must be installed in the kitchen or within 10′ of the kitchen.
 It shall not be located behind doors, in cabinets or under counters and shall be properly mounted no higher than 5′ from the floor to the top of the extinguisher.
 It shall be visible and readily accessible for occupant use.